 If the laptop has no Standard USB-A port

 A laptop, in general, has a standard USB-A port.
 But in recent years, laptop makers are trying to reduce the weight and thickness of the laptop.
-Hence, some modern laptops shipped with only USB-C port and remove traditional USB-A.
+Hence, some modern laptops shipped with only a USB-C port and remove traditional USB-A.

-If your laptop only provides USB-C, you need a USB OTG to bridge the standard USB-A to USB-C. I’ve published a buying guide of USB OTG for Android phones.
+If your laptop only provides USB-C, you need a USB OTG to bridge the standard USB-A to USB-C. I’ve published a buying guide for USB OTG for Android phones.
 The one that I highly recommend is FlePow Multiport Adapter with massive seven different ports that would be helpful in most scenarios.